alanngo/shanemcq18/docs/README.md

 Laura has a B.S. in statistics from BYU and worked for a few years on the logistics engineering team for Wynright Corporation in Salt Lake City.
 We were married in 2015.

-### Research
+### Research Interests

-I'm currently working with Dr. Karen Willcox at the Oden Institute on parametric reduced order modeling, with advanced manufacturing and materials applications.
+My current research focuses primarily on methods for data-driven parametric model reduction, with applications for plasma physics, additive manufacturing, and rocket combustion.
-I am also interested in numerical analysis, numerical methods for PDEs, inverse problems, data assimilation, Bayesian statistics, and machine learning.
+I am interested in many areas of applied mathematics and scientific machine learning, including inverse problems, data assimilation, (numerical) partial differential equations, (numerical) linear algebra, Bayesian inference, and optimization, as well as education for applied mathematics and computational science.

 At BYU, I worked with Dr. Jared Whitehead on several projects related to data assimilation, mantle convection, and optimal transport.
-My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for an upcoming journal publication, <a href="https://arxiv.org/abs/1903.01508/" target="\_blank">Data Assimilation in Large-Prandtl Rayleigh-Bénard Convection from Thermal Measurements</a>, which has been submitted to SIADS.
+My masters thesis, <a href="https://scholarsarchive.byu.edu/etd/6951/" target="\_blank">Data Assimilation in the Boussinesq Approximation for Mantle Convection</a>, was a springboard for the paper <a href="https://arxiv.org/abs/1903.01508/" target="\_blank">Data Assimilation in Large-Prandtl Rayleigh-Bénard Convection from Thermal Measurements</a>.

 My first exposure to formal mathematical research was at BYU with <a href="http://users.monash.edu/~jpurcell" target="\_blank">Dr. Jessica Purcell</a>, who has since moved to Monash University in Australia.
 Dr. Purcell specializes in hyperbolic knot theory, so the project I worked on involved some very interesting combinatorial proofs, topological ideas, and fun pictures.